openethereum/openethereum.github.io/Setup.md

 $ curl https://sh.rustup.rs -sSf | sh
 ```

-If you are using Windows make sure you have Visual Studio 2015 with C++ support installed.
+If you are using Windows make sure Visual Studio 2015 with C++ support is installed.
 Ensure you run all of the next stuff in the `VS2015 x64 Native Tools Command Prompt`.

 *NOTE*: We do not support the GNU toolset on Windows.
 Do not install it, and do not install any Rust version that uses it.
 If you see `x86_64-pc-windows-gnu` anywhere, you've done it wrong!